 - Hot glue gun and glue sticks

-- Start by cutting floral foam to the size of the metal container.
+Start by cutting floral foam to the size of the metal container so it just fits inside of it.

-- Next, decide on placement of the succulent stems.
-Simply push them down into the foam.
+Next, decide on the placement of the succulent stems.
+When you have that figured out, simply push them down into the foam.
+Repeat until the entire faux succulent planter is covered!

-- After the succulents are in place, glue on moss to cover the foam using the hot glue gun.
-You could use decorative rocks instead.
+After the succulents are in place, use a hot glue gun to cover the foam with moss.
+You could also use decorative rocks to cover the foam.

-This was so easy to make and I can’t believe how beautiful it turned out.
+This DIY faux succulent planter was so easy to make and I can’t believe how beautiful it turned out.
 My obsession with succulents makes me want to make about 10 more of these!